tbirkandan/SageNP/README.md

 - Commutators (Page 77, Eq.(7.6)):

-    - The right hand sides of the commutation relations are calculated.
+    - The right-hand sides of the commutation relations are calculated.

     - Deltan_Dl_commNP(X): Given X, calculates the [Delta,D] commutator.